kewalaka/terraform-azure-starter-template/docs/Design-Notes.md

    -var-file="./environments/global.terraform.tfvars"
 ```

+This approach is not-dissimiliar to Terraform workspaces (on purpose), and helps to keep the code more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Everything CLI is PowerShell

 Sample documentation often mixes up AZ CLI, Bash and PowerShell.
 In most cases everything herein is PowerShell.